Dans-labs/dariah/docs/Components.md

 ###### `fetch` function is [fetchTable](Dux#fetchtable)
 Callback to fetch table data and metadata from the server.

-This component is very much like [ItemFiltered](#itemfiltered) as far a data fetching is concerned.
+This component is very much like [ListContainer](#listcontainer) as far a data fetching is concerned.
 It has the virtually the same props.

 The main differences are that there is no filtering, and the list of records is separated from the detail view.